boolean-uk/csharp-ef-migrations/README.md

 Add the LibraryRepository.cs from the previous exercise.
 Configure this project for a secure connecton to your Elephant SQL instance.
 Configure this project for Entity Framework migrations and run an "Add-Migration InitialMigration" command to create a first migration.
 Add the Author class from previous project.
-Run a "Add-Migration AddedAuthor" to the project.
+Run a "Add-Migration AddedAuthor" to the project.   (this can be found in the Models, so add an existing item and look in there)
 Add the Book class from previous project.
 Run a "Add-Migration AddedBook" to the project.